Discover folk - the CRM for people-powered businesses

 - User-friendly interface: HubSpot is known for its intuitive and easy-to-use interface, making it accessible for users of all skill levels.

-- Strong customer support: HubSpot provides excellent customer support, including live chat, phone support, and a vast knowledge base.
+- Strong customer support: HubSpot provides excellent customer support with multiple channels available.

 Cons